 Looking to travel to WA?
-There’s no need to look any further than this local’s Western Australia Travel Guide – we’ve included travel resources, information, destination guides and tips to help you plan your trip to Western Australia.
+There’s no need to look any further than this local’s Western Australia Travel Guide – I’ve included travel resources, information, destination guides and tips to help you plan your trip to Western Australia.

 Western Australia is a vast and incredibly diverse state that is full of natural wonders and activities to explore.
 From forests and beaches to dramatic outback and wildlife, there’s plenty to see and do in this beautiful part of Australia.